markmead/old.markmead.dev/content/blogs/learn-haml-in-5-minutes.md

 ## Why I Don't Use HAML

-There's a few reasons why I don't use HAML...
+There are a few reasons why I don't use HAML...

 ### Onboarding Developers